 This is the last of a three-part series that focuses on siblings Caleb (a senior) and Kensington (a sophomore) Van Hook and their vast experience performing in live musical and theatrical productions nationwide since they were children.
-In this story, copy editor Serenity Li profiles the younger sibling and what she has been able to accomplish at such a young age, such as a role in a movie short and the latest lead character of Kim McAfee in the adaptation of the Broadway comedy-musical, “Bye Bye Birdie.”
+The first story focused on the latest project the Van Hooks have been cast in and how they started in the live theater circuit.
+Part two profiled the older Van Hook sibling and his journey in becoming interested in performing live on stage and his goals after high school.
+In this story, copy editor Serenity Li spotlights the younger sibling and what she has been able to accomplish at a young age, such as a role in a movie short and the latest lead character of Kim McAfee in the adaptation of the Broadway comedy-musical, “Bye Bye Birdie.”

 “The Ending of the Order of the Elephants.”